weDevsOfficial/wedocs-plugin/readme.txt

 == Description ==

-## weDocs: THE BEST WORDPRESS DOCUMENTATION PLUGIN
+## weDocs -- Effortlessly create great-looking documenation, wikis, knowledgebase articles.
+Documentation has never

+Documentation has never been this fun on WordPress!
 Discover **weDocs**, the ultimate **WordPress documentation plugin**.
 Easily create, manage, and organize documenation, docs, Wikis, Knowledgebase articles.
 Perfect for developers, bloggers, and businesses, weDocs offers a user-friendly interface, robust features, seamless integration with other plugins, SEO compatbility and more.
 Simplify your documentation workflow today by installing weDocs, the best solution for all your WordPress documentation needs.

 ![Screenshot of weDocs Dashboard](https://wedocs.co/wp-content/uploads/2024/02/Dashboard.png)